sara-sabr/ITStrategy/_pages/en/ma-closeout-report.md

 [^1]: “Make all non-sensitive data, information, and new code developed in delivery of services open to the outside world for sharing and reuse under an open licence”

+[^2]: A good example of this is the [GCDevOps League](https://gcdevops.github.io/home.html)

+[^3]: As mentioned in the [Office of the Procurement Ombudsman annual report 2017-2018](https://opo-boa.gc.ca/rapports-reports/2017-2018/index-eng.html) and a [2017 survey of Small and Medium Enterprises (SMEs)](https://www150.statcan.gc.ca/n1/daily-quotidien/181116/dq181116c-eng.htm)

-[^2]: The GC Developers Exchange was a pilot procurement vehicle for open source code launched in 2017.
+[^4]: The GC Developers Exchange was a pilot procurement vehicle for open source code launched in 2017.
 It was led by PCO and TBS.

-[^3]: we hadn’t included the need for the client rationale for each pass or fail they assigned to suppliers who applied.
+[^5]: we hadn’t included the need for the client rationale for each pass or fail they assigned to suppliers who applied.

-[^4]: development delays meant that the micro-acquisition website was launched only one week before.
+[^6]: development delays meant that the micro-acquisition website was launched only one week before.

-[^5]: The Prosci change management framework uses the ADKAR ® Model to define outcomes required in individuals for change to be successful – Awareness, Desire, Knowledge, Ability and Reinforcement
+[^7]: The Prosci change management framework uses the ADKAR ® Model to define outcomes required in individuals for change to be successful – Awareness, Desire, Knowledge, Ability and Reinforcement

-[^6]: Red Tape Reduction Report [Chapter-3 The problem with low return on investment on low dollar value service contracts](https://internal-red-tape-reduction-report.github.io/chapter-3/\#the-problem-low-return-on-investment-on-low-dollar-value-service-contracts)
+[^8]: Red Tape Reduction Report [Chapter-3 The problem with low return on investment on low dollar value service contracts](https://internal-red-tape-reduction-report.github.io/chapter-3/\#the-problem-low-return-on-investment-on-low-dollar-value-service-contracts)

-[^7]: planned communications items included: an article in the departmental newsletter “Intersection” and tweeting from the CIO's twitter account
+[^9]: planned communications items included: an article in the departmental newsletter “Intersection” and tweeting from the CIO's twitter account